uidaholib/digital-collections-docs/content/collections/00-overview.md

 This "Creating Collections" section describes the workflow for setting up a new collection using one of our standard templates at U of I library.
 The complete process to create a collection from a generic template is described in the [CB-Docs](https://collectionbuilder.github.io/cb-docs/)--this version adds context specific to the workflows of Digital Collection team.

-Most Digital Collections team members will not regularly need to complete the full process to create a new collection--many of the steps will be completed by core maintainers, with collaborators focusing on objects, metadata, and interpretive content.
+Most Digital Collections team members will not regularly need to complete the full process to create a new collection--many of the steps will be completed by core maintainers, with collaborators focusing on metadata and interpretive content.

 ## Overview of the Process